-Sometimes, you may need to stop doing an inventory count that you've started.
-This may be because you've run out of time to complete it, for example, as an inventory count should always be completed in a short time period.
+Sometimes, you may need to stop doing an inventory count that you have already started.
+This may be because, for example, you've run out of time to complete it, as an inventory count should always be completed in a short time period.

 This is called abandoning a count.

-You can view historical counts and export the results at any time.
+You can view historical inventory counts and export the results at any time.

 - Click the count you wish to open.